 Sovereign Green bonds and Debt funds

 On the subject of green bonds, the Budget 2023–24 is anticipated to take a more aggressive stance.
 The budget offering special incentives to investors for sovereign green bonds can be a huge move for debt and fixed income markets.
 Budget 2023-24 is likely to do a lot to ensure that mutual funds play a much bigger role in the bond markets.
 Debt fund involvement in the bond markets can be increased and more flows into debt funds can be encouraged by a more sensible tax policy with regard to debt mutual funds.
 Lower expenditure and a decrease of inflation are results of the global economy slowing down.
-The time may be ideal to invest in medium- to long-term bonds at this point.
-Bonds are comparatively risk-free investments that provide a set income.
-Bonds have a larger probability of offering better yields when inflation is lower.
-Investors will have the ability to profit from this in addition to earning interest income.
+This may be an opportune moment to consider medium- to long-term bonds.
+Bonds offer a fixed income and can be a relatively stable addition to a portfolio.
+When inflation is lower, there tends to be a greater potential for bonds to deliver attractive yields, allowing investors to benefit from both consistent interest income and favorable market conditions.

 Inclusion of Indian bonds in global indices